ghostface/paswitch/README.md

 CLI application to switch between PulseAudio sinks, as defined by the user with a friendly name.

+# Changes in this fork

+- Use pactl instead of pacmd
+- Works with pipewire
+- Relocate all sink inputs by default

 # Requirements

-For this tool to function you must have the `pacmd` program installed on your (Linux) machine.
+For this tool to function you must have the `pactl` program installed on your (Linux) machine.

 Optionally, you need `libnotify` (`libnotify` on Pacman for example) if you want notifications.